1. FORMATION AND ACCEPTANCE

 15.2 Permitted Use

-Terna may collect, use, and disclose Aggregated Data for analytics, benchmarking, development, product improvement, and other business purposes, without breaching confidentiality obligations.
+Terna may collect, create, use and disclose Aggregated Data for analytics, benchmarking, development, product improvement, safety, quality assurance, service improvement and other business purposes, without breaching confidentiality obligations.

 16. EXTERNAL DEPENDENCIES; LIMITATIONS OF RESPONSIBILITY (PERFORMANCE)